 Improve Your Posture

 Poor posture leads to pain and injury.
-That said, maintaining the right posture while working is important.
+That said, maintaining the correct posture while working is essential.

-To see if you’ve got good posture, sit tall and check whether your upper body is aligned.
-Your shoulders should be over your hips, with your neck straight and head straight above your neck.
-Moreover, make sure your shoulders and back stay relaxed.
+To see if you have good posture, sit tall and check whether your upper body is aligned.
+Your shoulders should be over your hips, with your neck straight and your head above your neck.
+Moreover, make sure your back and shoulders stay relaxed.
 Do this test before and during your shift.

 Didn’t pass the posture test?
 The right one for remote work will help you improve your posture.